jagan387/job_match_ai/README.md

 ## Implementation Details

+- Uses multiple agents for performing various tasks both in sequence and in parallel.
+Built using langraph's multi-agentic workflow mechanism for orchestration
+- Improves the inference by using a feedback loop to enhance the results
 - Leverages LangChain's UnstructuredPDFLoader for PDF parsing
 - Implements OpenAI embeddings for semantic similarity
 - Uses ChatGPT for detailed resume evaluation